Christian510/elements-weather-pwa/readme.md

 [] lag in data display.
 [] Handle errors.
 [] Debug margin issue on body. inline style added as temp fix.
+[] If No data is passed to the FavoritesItem component.
+How shall I handle the error?

 *** IDEAS